MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.startchild['t]-method-[fsharp].md

 The timeout value in milliseconds.
 If one is not provided then the default value is -1, which corresponds to **System.Threading.Timeout.Infinite**.

+## Return Value

-**Returns a new computation that waits for the input computation to finish.**
+Returns a new computation that waits for the input computation to finish.

 ## Remarks